Twitter picks up team from narrative app Lightwell in its latest effort to improve conversations – TechCrunch

 Twitter’s ongoing, long-term efforts to make conversations easier to follow and engage with on its platform is getting a boost with the company’s latest acquihire.
 The company has picked up the team behind Lightwell, a startup that had built a set of developer tools to build interactive, narrative apps, for an undisclosed sum.
-Lightwell’s founder and CEO, Suzanne Xie, is becoming a director of product leading Twitter’s Conversations initiative, with the rest of her small team joining her on the conversations project.
+Lightwell’s founder and CEO, Suzanne Xie, is becoming a director of product leading Twitter’s Conversations initiative, with the rest of her small four-person team joining her on the conversations project.

 (Sidenote: Sara Haider, who had been leading the charge on rethinking the design of Conversations on Twitter, most recently through the release of twttr, Twitter’s newish prototyping app, announced that she would be moving on to a new project at the company after a short break.
-It’s not clear whether twttr will be moving on as well: I’m asking.)
+I understand twttr will continue to be used to openly test conversation tweaks and other potential changes to how the app works. )

 The Lightwell/Twitter news was announced late yesterday both by Lightwell itself and Twitter’s VP of product Keith Coleman.
 A Twitter spokesperson also confirmed the deal to TechCrunch in a short statement today: “We are excited to welcome Suzanne and her team to Twitter to help drive forward the important work we are doing to serve the public conversation,” he said.
+Interestingly, Twitter is on a product hiring push it seems.
+Other recent hires Coleman noted were Other recent product hires include Angela Wise and Tom Hauburger.
+Coincidentally, both joined from autonomous companies, respectively Waymo and Voyage.

 To be clear, this is more acqui-hire than hire: only the Lightwell team (of what looks like three people) is joining Twitter.
 The Lightwell product will no longer be developed, but it is not going away, either.
 Xie noted in a separate Medium post that apps that have already been built (or plan to be built) on the platform will continue to work.
 It will also now be free to use.